 The University of Nebraska-Lincoln Department of Textiles, Merchandising and Fashion Design offers a masters program that allows students to concentrate their coursework in textile history with a quilt studies emphasis.
-In consultation with a faculty adviser, each student plans an individualized course of study linking his/her background interests with the research or creative interests of departmental faculty and the educational resources of the University of Nebraska-Lincoln.
+In consultation with a faculty advisor, each student plans an individualized course of study linking her/his background interests with the research or creative interests of departmental faculty and the educational resources of the University of Nebraska-Lincoln.
 This graduate program is offered through a combination of distance technology and on-campus instruction.

-The computer requirements will enable you to connect to classmates and faculty, and to take advantage of the rich resources of the Internet.
-If you have dial-up Internet connection, you will be at a significant disadvantage as dial-up may not allow for full functionality of the courses.
-A webcam and headset with microphone may be required for some courses in order to participate in desktop video-conferencing.
-Students are able to complete coursework at times convenient for them in addition to having multi-way interaction with the instructor and other students in class.
+All course work is conducted online in the Blackboard virtual classroom.
+A webcam and headset with microphone may be required for some courses in order to participate fully in desktop video-conferencing.
+Students are able to complete coursework at times convenient for them in addition to having multi-channel interactions with the instructor and other students in class.

-Students are required to come to the Lincoln campus for one semester (January-May) and for the internship presentation and final oral examination at the conclusion of their program.
+Students are required to come to the Lincoln campus for one semester in the department (January-May) and for the internship presentation and final oral examination at the conclusion of their program.

-In consultation with a faculty adviser, each student plans an individualized course of study linking his/her background interests with the research or creative interests of departmental faculty and the educational resources of the University of Nebraska-Lincoln.
+In consultation with a faculty advisor, each student plans an individualized course of study linking her/his background interests with the research or creative interests of departmental faculty and the educational resources of the University of Nebraska-Lincoln.

 This non-thesis degree option is a 36-credit hour program.
-Up to nine graduate credit hours may be transferred from another fully accredited institution in the field of textiles, clothing and design or in a supporting field such as history, art history of museum studies subject to the approval of the supervisory committee.
+Up to nine graduate credit hours may be transferred from another fully accredited institution in the field of textiles, clothing and design or in a supporting field including but not limited to history, art history or museum studies, subject to the approval of the supervisory committee.

 Who should consider this program?

 What is the application deadline?

-Applications to the hybrid program are reviewed once a year.
-Completed applications including transcripts and letters of recommendation must be received by February 1 to be considered for admission for fall semester.
+Applications to the hybrid program as they are received.
+Completed applications including transcripts and letters of recommendation must be received by March 1 to be considered for admission for summer or fall semester.